oracle-livelabs/sprints/analytics/sprint-oac-create-dataset-google-drive/create-dataset-google-drive.md

-# How do I join local and Dropbox/Google Drive tables in Oracle Analytics Cloud (OAC)?
+# How do I create a dataset using Google Drive in Oracle Analytics Cloud (OAC)?
-Duration: 15 minutes
+Duration: 7 minutes

 You can add files from Google Drive by adding a connection in OAC.